chriskabat63/CS598FinalProject/README.md

 ExtraTreesClassifier | 32 | 0.1 | 64 | 0.01 | 60
 SelectKBest | 32 | 0.1 | 64 | 0.01 | 40

+Note:  After many iterations of parameter sweeps, we made a couple generalizations that helped us get to our parameters:

+* Processing with all features did best with a fewer number of epochs and lower learning rate
+* ExtraTreesClassifier for feature selection benefited from more epochs

 ### DL Model for Embedding/Asthma

 Here is a graphical representation of the effects of the parameters on the F1-MICRO scores: